nerdzeu/nerdz.eu/setup/README.md

   Nginx:

-  Please go to `servers/nginx` to see a full working virtual host configuration.
+  Please go to `servers/nginx` to see a full working server block configuration.

   Apache:

   Please go to `servers/apache` to see a full working virtual host configuration.

+  PHP:

+  If you want to test NERDZ or do some quick modification without setting up a webserver you can use the built php webserver.

+  Please go to `servers/php`.

 - Move to the document root and install dependencies using composer.
   ```sh